 Yoga is a practice.
 Wholehearted living is a practice.
 Just like learning a new instrument, these things are a practice.
 There is always room for growth.
 In the last year, I have been practicing meditation.
 For years I have met the “do you meditate?” question with resistance and “I’ve tried but I’m terrible at it.”… Continue reading Practicing Gratitude, Welcoming Miracles

 This is the first in a four-part series.
-Aidan wanted to wear toe nail polish at about eighteen months old.
-For being one of the easiest children ever, cutting Aidan’s toenails was a NIGHTMARE, but putting Aidan in the highchair so one couldn’t see their feet allowed me to cut toenails, then I’d slip on… Continue reading Wholehearted Parenting in Practice: Part 1
+Liam wanted to wear toenail polish at about eighteen months old.
+For being one of the easiest children ever, cutting Liam's toenails was a NIGHTMARE, but putting Liam in the highchair so one couldn’t see their feet allowed me to cut toenails, then I’d slip on some… Continue reading Wholehearted Parenting in Practice: Part 1

 Life is short.
 We can’t be certain how long we have and I can’t be certain that there is a right way to live, like you’re dying or living or otherwise.
 I didn’t even know she was sick because she was too busy living.